TuftsBCB/RegDiffusion/_sources/index.rst

 After the ``RegDiffusion`` model converges, what you get is simply an `adjacency` matrix.
 When you have thousands or tens of thousands of genes, it's getting difficult to analyze matrix at that scale.
-In our paper, we propose to analyze the local network by focusing on the local networks around genes you care the most.
+In our paper, we propose a way to analyze the local network by focusing on the genes you care the most.
+With this package, you could visualize the network directly.
+Alternatively, we can also extract the network first, identify some node clusters, and then perform a gene set enrichment analysis to find out the corresponding pathways.

 .. image:: https://github.com/TuftsBCB/RegDiffusion/blob/master/resources/apoe_reg.png?raw=true
-    :width: 400
+    :width: 500
     :alt: Inferred network around ApoE

 Inference Speed